MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsEmergencyCallingPolicy.md

 PS C:>  New-CsTeamsEmergencyCallingPolicy -Identity "testECP2" -NotificationGroup "123@gh.com;567@test.com"
 ```

- This example creates a Teams Emergency Calling policy that has a identity of testECP2, with default settings except for the Notification Group.
+ This example creates a Teams Emergency Calling policy that has an identity of testECP2, with default settings except for the Notification Group.
 This parameter expects a single string with all users and groups separated with ";".

 ## PARAMETERS